 - Villagers in Stardew Valley are neutral about Hops, lacking popularity.

 - Selling Hops individually yields only 25 Gold, limiting profit potential.

 - Long growth period of up to 11 days may not suit some players.

 5. Red Cabbage

 Red cabbage is a vegetable crop that takes 9 days to fully grow.
-It can be bought from Pierre’s store for 100 gold and can be sold for the great price of 260 gold, earning you really good profit.
+It can be bought from Pierre’s store for 100 gold and can be sold for the great price of 260 gold, earning you a really good profit.
 The crop can be harvested 3 times during the summer and can help deepen your pockets.

 Unfortunately, Pierre does not sell red cabbage seeds before the second year.
-Your only hope is that the wandering merchant (travelling cart) sells one during your first year in the game and you have enough gold to afford the seeds at that time.
+Your only hope is that the wandering merchant (traveling cart) sells one during your first year in the game and you have enough gold to afford the seeds at that time.
 This crop is used to complete the dye bundle which makes it a really important crop.

 The vegetable crop is also an ingredient needed in many recipes to make food, including the Coleslaw, Fish taco which is loved by both Caroline and Gus, and the Red Plate which is loved by Emily.

 - Available for purchase at Pierre’s General Store at a decent price, making it easy to obtain.

 - Provides a good profit compared to purchase price.